ameya990/Riak-KV-Healthcare/README.md

 # Riak-KV-Healthcare
 A web application for Health-Care Tracking system integrating interfaces for the health-care provider, the patient and the pharmacist.

+NOTE: It is recommended to start the ".rp" file from the "Patient Login" page.

+  The credentials are for all login screens are:
+  User Name: xyz
+  Password : abc123

+  The recommended order to navigate and populate the pages in one mock session is :
+  Patient Login ->
+  -> Patient Info -> (populate, submit and sign out) -> switch to Doctor Login -> -> Doctor View -> (populate, submit and sign out) -> switch to Pharmacist Login -> -> Pharmacist View -> (populate, submit and sign out) -> switch to Doctor Login -> -> Inspect Doctor View form without submitting any further changes -> -> (sign out from Doctor View) -> switch to Patient Login -> -> Inspect Patient Info form without submitting any further changes -> -> (sign out from Patient Info)

 IMPORTANT:
 I have replaced my earlier code - temporarily - with an Axure RP interactive prototype file.
 You will need to install Axure RP in your machine to get the ".rp" file up and running.
 The interactive prototype is hardly extensive.
 It should be treated as a skill demonstrator for Axure wireframing / prototyping work.